 The City Council and any property owner may request that their property be rezoned by filing with the City a written rezoning application.
 Requests for a rezoning are processed pursuant to the regulations established in Section 34-40 of the Land Development Regulations.
 Rezoning requests require public hearings before the City Council and Planning and Zoning Commission, and require approximately three months to complete.
 The City’s interactive zoning map is available by clicking here.

 Rights-of-way are “owned” by the public.
 They are entrusted to various public entities for maintenance.
 When a right-of-way is vacated, it is returned to private ownership.
 Generally, when a right-of-way is vacated, the abutting property owners would become the owners of the property that was vacated.
 Right-of-Way vacation requests are processed pursuant to Section 17-33 of the Code of Ordinances, and require approximately three months to complete.

 The City will certify the zoning of property by the issuance of a Zoning Verification Letter.
 A standard letter will contain determination as to if the subject property is located within the City, and the current zoning designation of the property.
 Planning staff generates Zoning Verification Letters, and processing time is approximately three to seven days.

 Site Plan and other Development Permits (321) 567-3756

 Additional forms and application are available on the Forms webpage of the City Clerk’s Office.

-Other Forms and Permits including Variance, Signage, Special Event Permits and Business Tax Receipts are available through the Development Services Division and Building Department.
-The links are available below.
+Other forms and permit applications including Variances, Signage, Special Event Permits and Business Tax Receipts are available through the Development Services Division and Building Department.
+Those links and phone numbers are provided below: